-California Lawmakers Advance Bill To Redefine And Protect Gig Workers
+California Lawmakers Advance Bill To Redefine And Protect Gig Economy Workers

 Lawmakers in California have advanced a bill aimed at ensuring minimum wage, workers' compensation and other benefits for contract workers in the gig economy.

-The state Senate passed the measure known as Assembly Bill 5 on Tuesday evening, in a move that's likely to have major ramifications for on-demand delivery and ride-hailing companies, such as Uber, DoorDash and Lyft, whose business model classifies most of their workers as independent contractors.
+The state Senate passed the measure known as Assembly Bill 5 on Tuesday evening.
+The move is likely to have major ramifications for on-demand delivery and ride-hailing companies such as Uber, DoorDash and Lyft, which classify most of their workers as independent contractors.

 The bill passed on the strength of Democratic support, on a party-line vote of 29-11.
-Now, the bill heads to the state Assembly, where it is expected to be approved as well — and California Gov. Gavin Newsom, who endorsed the bill in an op-ed earlier this month, has also indicated that he will sign it.
+Now the bill heads to the state Assembly, where it is expected to be approved as well — and California Gov. Gavin Newsom, who endorsed the bill in an op-ed earlier this month, has indicated that he will sign it.

 After TWO HOURS of #Dynamex debate, the Senate has approved #AB5 by a straight party-line vote of 29-11.
 Here’s @LorenaSGonzalez embracing @SenToniAtkins: pic.twitter.com/IrwnDxwgJF— Ben Adler (@adlerben) September 11, 2019